ivvv/FFv2/README.md

 - the name of the source observed (`object`);
 - whether the source is <em>point-like</em>, <em>semi-extended</em> or <em>extended</em>, categorised as explained above (`spatialExtent`);
 - the operational day the observation was taken and the observation identifier (`operationalDay`, `obsid`);
-- the (row,column) pixel for mapping mode or (0,0) for sparse (`row, column`);
+- the (row,column) pixel for mapping mode or (0,0) for sparse mode (`row, column`);
-- the RA and Dec of the central detectors for sparse mode or the RA and Dec of the corresponding (row,column) pixel for mapping (`RA, Dec`);
+- the RA and Dec of the central detectors for sparse mode or the RA and Dec of the corresponding (row,column) pixel for mapping mode (`RA, Dec`);
 - the bias mode of the observation, which can be nominal or bright (`biasMode`);
 - the bolometer detector name (sparse) or array name (mapping) the feature was detected in (`detector`). <br/>Note that because of the SLW/SSW band overlap region (944-1018 GHz), features found within the overlap may occur twice for any given observation.
 This is a potential duplication for **sparse mode**, but is not directly applicable for mapping mode as the spectral maps for SSW and SLW have different WCS, so the overlapping SLW/SSW pixels do not correspond to the exact same spatial coverage region of the sky;
 - the maximum SLW continuum level (`maxContinuum`);
 - the fitted feature position in GHz and the error on this measurement (`frequency, frequency error`), in LSRk frame.
 - the signal-to-noise ratio of fitted peak to local noise in the full residual (`SNR`);
 - the feature flag, as explained above (`featureFlag`);
-- the source radial velocity, in km/s, estimated from the Feature Finder results or the associated HIFI estimate (which comes from published literature) or from SIMBAD;
+- the source radial velocity, in km/s, estimated from the Feature Finder results, or the associated HIFI estimate (which comes from published literature), or from SIMBAD;
 - the radial velocity uncertainty in km/s and associated quality flag (`radVelErr, radVelFlag`);
 - whether a highly processed data product or background corrected data product was used (`HPDP, BGS`);
 - and whether a focused check of <sup>12</sup>`CO(7-6)` and `[CI](2-1)` resulted in one of these being added to the catalogue after the main script was run (`ciCheck`);

-The metadata provides the feature flag definitions; the minimum SNR cut applied (5); the frequency range avoided at the ends of the bands (10 GHz); and lists two special calibration observations and the unique IDs assigned for the purpose of SAFECAT only, as they consist of two sparse pointings in one observations.
+The metadata provides the feature flag definitions; the minimum SNR cut applied (5); the frequency range avoided at the ends of the bands (10 GHz); and lists two special calibration observations and the unique IDs assigned for the purpose of SAFECAT only, as they consist of two sparse pointings in one observation.

-SAFECAT\_v2 contains both sparse and mapping observations contains the following columns:
+SAFECAT\_v2 contains both sparse and mapping observations, and contains the following columns:

 - `obsid`: the observation ID;
 - `frequency, frequency error`: the fitted feature position in GHz and the error on this measurement, in LSRk frame.
 - `SNR`: the signal-to-noise ratio of fitted peak to local noise in the full residual;
-- `array` the bolometer detector array name where the feature was detected in.
+- `array` the bolometer detector array name where the feature was detected.
 For sparse mode `SSW` and `SLW` are used to denote the central detectors `SSWD4` and `SLWC3` respectively. <br/>Note that because of the SLW/SSW band overlap region (944-1018 GHz), features found within the overlap may occur twice for any given observation.
 This is a potential duplication for **sparse mode**, but is not directly applicable for mapping mode as the spectral maps for SSW and SLW have different WCS, so the overlapping SLW/SSW pixels do not correspond to the exact same spatial coverage region of the sky;
-- `row, column`: the (row,column) pixel for mapping mode or (-1,-1) for sparse;
+- `row, column`: the (row,column) pixel for mapping mode or (-1,-1) for sparse; [FIXME_LSedit: v1 is (0,0) and v2 is (-1,-1), do we want it this way?]
 - `ra, dec`: the RA and Dec (J2000.0) of the central detectors for sparse mode or the RA and Dec of the corresponding (row,column) pixel for mapping;
 - `featureFlag`: the feature flag, as explained above;
 - `velocity, velErr`: the source radial velocity and its error, in km/s;
 - `velFlag`: the radial velocity flag following subsection [Radial velocity metadata and flags](#velflag).
 - `extent`: whether the source is `pointLike`, `semiExtended` or `extended`, categorised as explained above.
 It is always `extended` for mapping;
 - `calibration`: which calibration was used.
 It is always `extended` for mapping, while for sparse could be either `extended` or `pointSource`.
-- `sampling`: the spatial sampling of the observations, can be `sparse`, `intermediate` or `full`.
+- `sampling`: the spatial sampling of the observations, can be `sparse`, `intermediate`, or `full`.
-- the operational day the observation was taken and the observation identifier (`opDay`);
+- the operational day the observation was taken and the observation identifier, (`opDay`) and (`obsid);
 - `galactic`: whether the source is considered galactic (0) or extragalactic (1), based on the radial velocity;
-- `opDay`: the operation day for the observation;
+- `opDay`: the operation day for the observation; [FIXME_LSedit: this is redundant with the entry two lines above.]
-- `hpdp`: whether a highly processed data product was used by the Feature Finder;
+- `hpdp`: whether a highly processed data product was used as input to the Feature Finder;

 The metadata provides the feature flag definitions; the minimum SNR cut applied (5); the frequency range avoided at the ends of the bands (10 GHz); and lists two special calibration observations and the unique IDs assigned for the purpose of SAFECAT only, as they consist of two sparse pointings in one observations.

 ### <a name="cont"></a> Continuum fit parameters

-The SPIRE FTS instrumental line shape is essentially a sinc-function (`sin(x)/x`).
-The sinc-like wings of each feature introduce ringing, which although decreasing in amplitude, does extend over the whole frequency range.
-Therefore, to gain a good fit to the continuum, this should be simultaneously fitted with the main spectral features.
+The SPIRE FTS instrumental line shape (ILS) is essentially a sinc-function (`sin(x)/x`).
+The sinc-like wings of each feature introduce ringing, which, although decreasing in amplitude, does extend over the whole frequency range.
+Therefore, to gain a good fit to the continuum, this sinc ILS should be simultaneously fitted with the main spectral features.

 During the Feature Finder finding and fitting process, a 3<sup>rd</sup> order polynomial (2<sup>nd</sup> order for LR) is fitted to the continuum of each _per band_ spectrum in conjunction with sinc functions for each feature found.
 The resulting continuum fit may be hard to precisely recreate, unless a similar procedure is carried out.
-Therefore the best fit polynomial parameters are provided with the other Feature Finder products.
+Therefore the best fit polynomial parameters for the continuum are provided with the other Feature Finder products.

 The parameters are of the form:<br/> `p0 + p1*freq + p2*freq^2 + p3*freq^3` (or `p0 + p1*freq + p2*freq^2` for LR).